dlang-tour/english/multithreading/synchronization-sharing.md

 # Synchronization & Sharing

-Although the preferred way in D to do multi-threading is to rely on `immutable` data and synchronize threads using message passing, the language has built-in support for *synchronization* primitives as well as type system support with `shared` to mark objects that are accessed from multiple threads.
+In D, the preferred way to do multi-threading is to rely on `immutable` data and synchronize threads using message passing.
+However, the language has built-in support for *synchronization* primitives as well as type system support with `shared` to mark objects that are accessed from multiple threads.

-The `shared` type identifier allows to mark variables that are shared among different threads:
+Use the `shared` type identifier to mark variables that are shared among different threads:

     shared(int)* p = new int;
     int* t = p; // ERROR

-For example `std.concurrency.send` just allows to send either `immutable` or `shared` data and copying the message to be sent. `shared` is transitive so if a `class` or `struct` is marked `shared` all its members will be too.
+For example `std.concurrency.send` only allows sending either `immutable` or `shared` data and copying the message to be sent. `shared` is transitive so if a `class` or `struct` is marked `shared` all its members will be too.